feroult/yawp/README.md

 # Welcome to YAWP!

-A very simple and elegant domain specific language / framework in Java that helps you to create amazing APIs.
+A very simple and elegant Java domain specific language and framework that helps you to create amazing APIs.

 [![Build Status](https://travis-ci.org/feroult/yawp.svg)](https://travis-ci.org/feroult/yawp)